 Sounds serious, huh?
 If you’re in business to make money, it is.

-This month I made two relatively significant purchases.
-The first being a Yarra Valley winery tour for 25 people; the second, commissioning a jeweller to make a 9ct gold signet ring for my partner’s birthday.
+This month I was responsible for making two relatively significant purchases.
+The first was a Yarra Valley winery tour for 25 people; the second, commissioning a jeweller to make a 14ct gold signet ring for my partner’s birthday.

 Let’s start with the winery tour…

-I enquired with ten tour operators via the Contact Us page on their websites – it would have been more if all the websites I visited had forms that actually worked… These guys were never in the race to begin with.
+I enquired with ten tour operators via the Contact Us page on their websites – it would have been more if all the websites I visited had forms that actually worked… These guys were never in the race for my money to begin with.

 Of the ten enquiries successfully submitted, two never replied.
 Ever.

 One replied about two weeks later.
 Thanks, but no thanks.
 You’re too late.